Sign up to receive beautynews, product samples, couponsand more.

 If you’ve already decided highlights aren’t for you, think again.
-While shimmering highlights placed throughout your mane may not be quite right, almost anyone can benefit from a few face framing highlights.
-Focus the lightened locks along your hairline and the delicate highlights will instantly brighten your look.
+While shimmering highlights placed throughout your mane may not be quite right, almost anyone can benefit from a few face-framing highlights.
+Focus the lightened locks around your hairline and the delicate highlights will instantly brighten your look.

 Get the look at home: L’Oréal Paris Frost & Design